 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Alternative Disclosure Threshold Disclosure Requirements Item 103 provides a disclosure threshold for governmental proceedings involving potential monetary sanctions of \$300,000 or more.
 This threshold is no longer limited to environmental proceedings.
-Item 103 permits a company to adopt a higher threshold, subject to the following conditions: the company must determine that the threshold is reasonably designed to result in disclosure of any such proceeding that is material to the company's business or financial condition; the company discloses the threshold in each Form 10-K and Form 10-Q report, including any changes in the threshold; and the threshold does not exceed the lesser of \$1 million or 1% of the company's consolidated current assets.
-If the company has adopted the alternative disclosure threshold, confirm that the disclosure satisfies all of the conditions in Item 103.
+Item 103 permits a company to adopt a higher threshold, subject to the following conditions: • the company must determine that the threshold is reasonably designed to result in disclosure of any such proceeding that is material to the company's business or financial condition; • the company discloses the threshold in each Form 10-K and Form 10-Q report, including any changes in the threshold; and • the threshold does not exceed the lesser of \$1 million or 1% of the company has adopted the alternative disclosure threshold, confirm that the disclosure satisfies all of the conditions in Item 103.
 Yes □ No □

 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Item 1A.
-Risk Factors .
+Risk Factors i.
 Item 1A.
 Risk Factors Form 10-Q, Part II Item 1A Item 1A, Risk Factors, in Part II of Form 10-Q requires disclosure of any material changes from the risk factors previously disclosed in Item 1A of the company's most recent Form 10-K report.
 Changes could include new material risks, material changes in previously disclosed risks, or both.
 No disclosure is required if there have been no material changes.
 Form 10-Q does not require any specific format for this disclosure.
 Two of the more common alternatives are: Include disclosure that is limited to (1) new material risks that were not contained in the company's most recent Form 10-K report and/or (2) amended disclosure about material changes in risk factors that were included in the company's most recent Form 10-K report.
-Include the entire risk factor section from the company's most recent Form 10-K report.
-Include the entire risk factor section from the company's most recent Form 10-K report.
-Include the entire risk factor section from the company's most recent Form 10-K report.
-Include the entire risk factor section from the company's most recent Form 10-K report.
+Include the entire risk factor section from the company's most recent Form 10-K report, with revisions to reflect material new risks or material changes in prior risk factor disclosure, which is sometimes referred to below as the "amend and restate" model.
+These are not the only ways to comply with the updating requirements of Form 10-Q, Part II, Item 1A.
+There is no published SEC staff guidance that we are aware of on how to comply with these requirements.
 As discussed below, SRCs are not required to provide this disclosure.
-Confirm that the disclosure in the Risk Factors section has been updated as necessary to reflect material changes in the Risk Factor form 10-K report.
+Confirm that the disclosure in the Risk Factors section has been updated as necessary to reflect material changes in the Risk Factor disclosure section of the company's most recent Form 10-K report.
 Note that the instruction to Part II of Form 10-Q provides that "[a]ny item which is inapplicable or to which the answer is negative may be omitted and no reference thereto need be made in the report."
 Notwithstanding this instruction, including the item number and caption of any such item, together with an affirmative statement such as "none" or "not applicable," may reduce potential ambiguities associated with omitted items and captions.
-Yes 🗆 No 🗆
+Yes □ No □